Porsche: Corporate restructuring

 Porsche SE was created in June 2007 by renaming the old Dr. Ing. h.c.
 F. Porsche AG, and became a holding company for the families' stake in Porsche Zwischenholding GmbH (50.1%) (which in turn held 100% of the old Porsche AG) and Volkswagen AG (50.7%).
 At the same time, the new Dr. Ing. h.c.
 F. Porsche AG (Porsche AG) was created for the car manufacturing business.

 In August 2009, Porsche SE and Volkswagen AG reached an agreement that the car manufacturing operations of the two companies would merge in 2011, to form an "Integrated Automotive Group".
 The management of Volkswagen AG agreed to 50.76% of Volkswagen AG being owned by Porsche SE in return for Volkswagen AG management taking Porsche SE management positions (in order for Volkswagen management to remain in control), and for Volkswagen AG acquiring ownership of Porsche AG.

-As of the end of 2015, the 52.2% control interest in VW AG is the predominant investment by Porsche SE, and Volkswagen AG in turn controls brands and companies such as Volkswagen, Audi, SEAT, Škoda, Bentley, Bugatti, Lamborghini, Porsche AG, Ducati, VW Commercial Vehicles, Scania, MAN, as well as Volkswagen Financial Services.
+As of the end of 2015, the 52.2% control interest in Volkswagen AG is the predominant investment by Porsche SE, and VW AG in turn controls brands and companies such as Volkswagen, Audi, SEAT, Škoda, Bentley, Bugatti, Lamborghini, Porsche AG, Ducati, Volkswagen Commercial Vehicles, Scania, MAN, as well as Volkswagen Financial Services.

-Dr. Ing. h.c.
-F. Porsche AG (which stands for Doktor Ingenieur honoris causa Ferdinand Porsche Aktiengesellschaft), as a 100% subsidiary of VW AG, is responsible for the actual production and manufacture of the Porsche automobile line.
+Porsche AG, as a 100% subsidiary of VW AG, is responsible for the actual production and manufacture of the Porsche automobile line.
 The company currently produces Porsche 911, Boxster and Cayman sports cars, the Cayenne and Macan sport utility vehicles and the four-door Panamera.

-Porsche AG has a 29% share in German engineering and design consultancy Bertrandt AG and 81.8% of Mieschke Hofmann und Partner.
+In addition to its subsidiaries Porsche Design and Porsche Engineering, Porsche AG owns the consulting firm MHP Management- und IT-Beratung, which was fully acquired by January 2024.
+Porsche also has a 29% share in German engineering and design consultancy Bertrandt AG.
 In 2018, Porsche acquired a 10% minority shareholding stake of the Croatian electric sportscar manufacturer Rimac Automobili to form a development partnership.

 Initial public offering

-In February 2022, Volkswagen AG had announced that it would examine the feasibility of a possible IPO of Porsche AG.
+In February 2022, Volkswagen AG announced that it would examine the feasibility of a possible IPO of Porsche AG.
 The share capital of Porsche AG has been divided into 50% non-voting preference shares and 50% ordinary shares.
 Volkswagen AG will retain 75% of ordinary shares, while Porsche SE will acquire 25% of ordinary shares.
 Volkswagen AG will also retain 75% of preference shares, while 25% of preference shares (12.5% of share capital) will be sold during IPO, while Qatar Investment Authority has already committed to buy 4.99% of preference shares, leaving another 20.01% (10% of share capital), to other investors.
 As part of the preliminary offering, 113,875 thousand shares were sold at the upper limit of the price range - 82.5 euros.
 Thus, the value of the company was estimated at 75 billion euros.
-In the first hours of trading on the Frankfurt stock exchange on 29 September, the share price rose to 84 euros.
+In the first hours of trading on the Frankfurt Stock Exchange on 29 September, the share price rose to 84 euros.